Chichi126/azure_tut/README.md

 - **File System Client**: Manages your containers (file systems).
 - **Directory Client**: Handles your directory and file operations, leading to the final step of uploading your files.

----

-This post should now be self-explanatory and suitable for inclusion in your GitHub README, offering a clear guide to using Azure's CLI and understanding the key components of Azure Data Lake.